 Optometrists examine the internal and external structure of the eyes to diagnose eye diseases such as glaucoma, cataracts and retinal disorders; systemic diseases such as hypertension and diabetes; and vision conditions including nearsightedness, farsightedness, astigmatism and presbyopia.
-During an examination, optometrists conduct and assess:
+Optometrists:

 Optometrists determine the patient’s ability to properly focus and coordinate the eyes, and assess depth perception.